Marcii08/-Software-Engineering-Project-Dr.Whiskers-/README.md

 #     Team: Marcielly Nascimento, David Terry, Kevin Racktoo, Lief Watts      #
 ###############################################################################

+See FinalReport.docx for a more detailed description of this project and of the Software Engineering Life Cyle Model, Charts, and Diagrams.

 Source Description:
   Dr. Whiskers++ is a Windows program that is designed to assist the user in locating common mistakes that novice programmers make while programming their own code.
 If Dr. Whiskers++ is not able to help the user find the issues in their code, the program then suggests